 Tony Strachan holds an MBA from the Open University Business School and is a Fellow of the Institute of Chartered Secretaries and Administrators.
 In 2003, towards the end of a 35 year career with the Bank of England he became the representative or ‘Agent’ of the Bank in Scotland.
 He retired in 2010 and is now Deputy Chair of Heriot Watt University and on the Board of Aberdeen Harbour.
 From 1998 to 2003 he was a Governor of Manchester Metropolitan University and served on the Court of the University of Salford.
 Over the course of this career he has been active on a number of Boards and representative bodies.

-Independent consultants for the review
+Independent consultants for Phase 1 of the review

 The Leadership for Higher Education has been appointed to assist the Steering Group with its work to develop the new Code and to ensure that discussions and consultations with students, staff and other interested stakeholders can take place at all 19 institutions across Scotland.
 The Leadership Foundation is ideally placed to support this project given its expertise in delivering governor development and strategic sessions for governing bodies within higher education.